TAI CHI, WEIGHTS AND BODYBUILDING

 – Lee Labrada

-I first began weight training when I was thirteen years old and have continued strength training ever since.
 As we age we experience muscle atrophy and lose bone density.
 In order to reverse this aging process, we need to add strength resistance training to our lifestyle.
+This is done by lifting weights or by body weight exercises.
 It is my opinion through my own personal experience that everyone should do some sort of strength resistance training for better health.